ruggeri/tech-notes/programming-languages/python.md

     methods on an object.
   - `for` uses an `Iterator`, which implements `__next__` until `StopIteration` raised.

+# Generator Functions

-- Generator functions: these return an iterator when called.
+- These return an iterator when called.
 Just like in JS.
 - A function is a generator if it has the `yield` keyword in it.
 - If it does, calling the function doesn't start it right away.
 - Instead, calling the function returns a generator _object_.
 You call `next` on this to produce a value.
 - The generator object can be passed to `next`.
 It will keep running the generator until the end of the generator function, at which point `next` raises `StopIteration`.
 - Generator functions are very useful for creating iterators. `for` will iterator over a generator object.
 - `yield from abc()` is mostly equivalent to `for x in abc(): yield x`.
   - In JS we call this `yield*`.
 - But remember that we can _pass back in_ values to a generator.

 ```python
 def my_fun(n):